How to approach someone you think may be abused:

 - Take a stand with your family, friends, neighbors, and co-workers when they make a joke about violence or ignore a domestic violence situation.
 Let them know that domestic violence is everyone’s business.
 If you feel too uncomfortable to speak up, body language can communicate disapproval almost as loudly as words.
 Turn away from the person making the joke or frown instead of laughing and do not respond.

 - Write a letter to the editor of your local newspaper to raise awareness about the issue of domestic violence.

 - Ask your local radio station to donate airtime to play a public service announcement about domestic violence prevention.
 (Free public service announcements are available upon request by contacting the West Virginia Coalition Against Domestic Violence at 304-965-3552).

-- If you are a man, go to How to Get Involved page and learn about how men can help end violence against women.
+- If you are a man, go to our Leadership Challenge for Men and learn about how men can help end violence against women.

 - Write to music producers, movie companies, Internet businesses, video game producers, and TV stations to speak out about violence.